6 Meeting Minutes Examples + Free Templates

 Before we jump into the examples of meeting minutes, here are some of the best practices to look out for:

-- Keep the meeting minutes short and sweet.
-A full hour of discussion should result in around half a page or even less, depending on how much information you need to include.
+• Keep the meeting minutes short and sweet.
+A full hour of discussion should result in around half a page or even less, depending on how much information and key discussions you need to include.

-- Include who was present at the meeting as well as their role (if relevant).
+• Include the names of present members at the meeting as well as the role of each of the meeting participants or board members (if relevant).

-- Keep track of votes.
-If there was a disagreement or debate, make sure to note how the final decision came about (i.e., who voted for which option).
+• Keep track of votes.
+If there was a disagreement or debate, make sure to note how the final decision came about (i.e., which board members voted for which option).

-- Reiterate any action items that need to get done at the end of the meeting so people know what they're responsible for.
+• Record any action items that need to get done at the end of the meeting so people know what they're responsible for before the next meeting.

 As you can see, meeting minutes are pretty straightforward to write.
 As long as you get all of the necessary information down in a clear and concise way it should be fine.

 Here are some examples of how to write meeting minutes for your own meetings.
-At the bottom of each meeting minutes sample is a link to download the meeting minutes template for free or to use it in Fellow (free meeting management software).
+At the bottom of each meeting minutes sample is a link to download the meeting minutes template for free or to use it in Fellow.

 {{blog-insert-mm-2="/blog-inserts"}}